ramenspazz/Ising_Model_python/README.md

 ```

 ## Note
-All multithreading appears to be working properly.
+- All multithreading appears to be working properly.
 If this is not the case for you, let me know.
+- I reccomend commenting out the lines with lt_d in it, they run slower and technically the same as lt_a rn.